 I bought it from AirEau Fittings Ltd in Bordon and buy the annual replacement cartridge from them too, sending the used one back for re-use.
 They are very helpful people and post the filters out by courier.
 I don’t use the alkalizing Kangen water filtration set up you’ll see promoted everywhere.
 Neutral pH water is fine, as in nature.

 I also put a Vortex Energizer around the mains inlet pipe to re-energize the water.
 This link takes you to a most fascinating website!

 Firstly, the granular activated carbon removes the chemicals from the water.
 The bigger the surface area of the carbon bed, the more effectively the chemicals are removed.
 Many people use little jug filters.
-These are certainly better than nothing, but have an extremely small carbon bed so can't possibly remove as much chemical contamination as the big carbon bed in the plumbed in bigger filters.
+These are certainly better than nothing, but have an extremely small carbon bed so can’t possibly remove as much chemical contamination as the carbon bed within bigger, plumbed-in filters.

 In a natural environment, animals drink from springs, streams, rivers, lakes, ponds, puddles … all living, moving water.
 The puddles might look dirty, but it’s clean dirt which the body can deal with, not chemicals, which it can’t.